Generic selectors

 Spawning Behavior

 When ready to breed, the male intensifies his coloration and begins displaying near his territory.
-He clears a spawning site.
-A flat rock or depression in the substrate.
-And courts passing females with vigorous body shaking and fin displays.
-The receptive female follows him to the site, where she deposits eggs a few at a time and immediately scoops them into her mouth.
+He clears a spawning site, usually a flat rock or depression in the substrate, and courts passing females with vigorous body shaking and fin displays.
+The receptive female follows him to the site, deposits eggs a few at a time, and immediately scoops them into her mouth.

-The male flashes his anal fin egg spots, and the female attempts to collect these “eggs,” inadvertently picking up the male’s milt to fertilize the eggs in her mouth.
-A typical clutch ranges from 20.
-60 eggs depending on the female’s size and experience.
+The male flashes his anal fin egg spots, and the female attempts to collect these “eggs,” inadvertently picking up the male’s milt to fertilize the eggs already in her mouth.
+A typical clutch ranges from 20–60 eggs depending on the female’s size and experience.

 Mouthbrooding & Fry Care

-The female carries the eggs for 12.
-18 days, during which she fasts.
+The female carries the eggs for 12–18 days, during which she fasts.
 You’ll see her jaw distended and her behavior become more secretive.
-Once the fry are released, they’re free-swimming and ready to eat crushed flake food, spirulina powder, or newly hatched brine shrimp.
+Once fry are released, they’re free-swimming and ready to eat crushed flake food, spirulina powder, or newly hatched brine shrimp.

 For the best survival rates, isolate the holding female in a separate tank about a week before release.
 Fry left in the main tank with adults face significant predation risk.
-Keep the breeding ratio at 1 male to 3+ females to prevent male harassment from exhausting any single female.
+Keep the breeding ratio at 1 male to 3+ females to prevent male harassment from exhausting any single female, this matters especially during the holding period, when females are vulnerable and less able to flee.

 Common Health Issues